GST and the Taxation of Cryptocurrencies

 GST commodities include moveable assets, actionable claims, crops, and anything attached to land that must be removed before sale.
 Goods exclude cash and securities.

-Services include money usage and currency conversion for which a commission or interest is charged, even if they involve anything other than products, money, and securities.
+Services include money usage and currency conversion, where a commission or interest is charged, even if they involve items other than products, money, or securities.

 Let’s define money and securities in the context of GST’s impact on the cryptocurrency market.

-• Legal tender in India or abroad, cheques, letters of exchange, pay orders, electronic transfers, or any RBI-approved debt-satisfying instrument can be used to pay.
+• Payments can be made using legal tender in India or abroad, cheques, letters of exchange, pay orders, electronic transfers, or any RBI-approved debt-satisfying instrument.

-• Securities are company-related instruments, including bonds, shares, and debentures.
-Derivatives, government securities, and investment program units are included.
+• Securities are company-related instruments such as bonds, shares, and debentures, including derivatives, government securities, and investment program units.

 • Virtual digital assets are neither money nor securities; hence, GST considers them “goods.”